Bhogi Festival Explained: Significance, Bhogi Mantalu, Bhogi Pallu, and Pongal Traditions

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is Bhogi Mantalu?
+What is the significance of Bhogi Mantalu?

 What is Bhogi Pallu?

-How are homes decorated during Bhogi?
+How are homes decorated for Bhogi?

-Seasonal produce such as sugarcane, sesame preparations, and fresh rice feature in household offerings and community sharing.
+Homes and neighborhoods are decorated with muggulu or kolam at the threshold, often along with gobbemmalu and mango-leaf torans.
+Seasonal items such as sugarcane, sesame preparations, and fresh rice are used in offerings and sharing.

-What values does Bhogi emphasize?
+What values does Bhogi highlight?